-The school will regularly inform parents (see definition of 'parent', as used in this policy, in section 3.7 above) about their child's attendance and absence levels [e.g. via half-termly written reports].
+The school will regularly inform parents (see definition of 'parent', as used in this policy, in section 3.7 above) about their child's attendance and absence levels on school reports.

 11. Authorised and unauthorised absence

 11.1 Approval for term-time absence